erik0704/Manga-Recommender-WebApp/README.md

 # Manga Recommender
-Orbital Project CP2106, summer 2017.
-A website which recommends mangas to users based on their reading preferences; developed mainly in PHP, HTML and JavaScript.
+Independent Software Development Project (Orbital) CP2106, summer 2017.
+A website which recommends mangas to users based on their reading preferences; developed mainly in PHP, SQL, HTML and JavaScript.
 Approximately 7k LOC.

 [Direct link to site](https://mangarecommender.000webhostapp.com/)